Roar! Ikkakumon (JP)

 Narrator: “Under the Numemons’ attack, the children found themselves in Toy Town.
-Under the control of a black gear, Monzaemon took the childrens’ emotions and locked Agumon and the others in a toy box.
+Monzaemon, being controlled by a black gear, took the childrens’ emotions and locked Agumon and the others in a toy box.
 He was opposed by many Numemon, Mimi, and Palmon.”

 Palmon/Togemon: “Palmon, evolve!
 Togemon!”

 Mimi narrates: “We were underground when we met the most disgusting creatures ever: the Numemon!
 We get outside, and there’s this, like, GIANT stuffed bear named Monzaemon attacking us with his floating hearts!
 Me and Palmon got away, but the rest of the kids got, like, hypnotized and taken to Toy Town!
 Here, the toys play with the children!
 Things were totally, like, bad!
 That’s when the icky Numemon came to help.
 Palmon digivolved to Togemon — which kind of freaked me! — and saved the day!” *giggle* “Not bad for a plant, huh?”

 I wouldn’t take that if I were you, Palmon.

 [The Children and their Digimon walk through a forest.
 It’s cold af]

 Gomamon: “I know this is no day at the beach, Joe, but you’ve got no reason to be a worry-wart about an’ make all your friends unhappy!”

 Palmon: “I think I’m wilting!”

 Gomamon: “Pardon the pun, but chill out!
 Only you have a problem with the cold!
 Right, guys?
 Everyone: think warm!”

 Jou: “These two [Gomamon and Gabumon] are happy, though, aren’t they?”